An official website of the European Union. See all European Institutions

 The EU and India remain close partners in the G20 context and have developed a regular macroeconomic dialogue to exchange experience on economic policies and structural reforms.

 India has rapidly growing energy needs due to a growing GDP and population and a huge energy infrastructure deficit.
 India is focussing on domestic production, including renewables and nuclear, and on energy efficiency.
-EU-India energy cooperation was considerably strengthened over the past years, which led to the launch, at the 2016 Summit, of an Indo-European Clean Energy and Climate Partnership.
+EU-India energy cooperation was considerably strengthened over the past years, which led to the launch of an EU - India Clean Energy and Climate Partnership.
 The partnership brings together, in a joined-up approach, the EU and its Member States, EU and Indian institutions, businesses and civil society.
 The aim is to jointly implement concrete projects, to promote access to and disseminate clean energy and climate friendly technologies and encourage research and development.
 An Energy Panel meets annually at senior officials' level and an energy security working group was launched in 2016.
 Working groups on various energy sectors are active, including on renewable and energy efficiency.
 Energy cooperation is thus ongoing on a broad range of energy issues, like smart grids, energy efficiency, offshore wind and solar infrastructure, and research and innovation.
 India was a key player in achieving a global climate agreement in Paris in December 2015.

 India, recognising the importance of fusion energy research in its long-term energy security, participates, with the EU, US, China, Russia, Japan and South Korea, in the international ITER fusion project.
 ITER is a pioneering project to build and operate an experimental facility to demonstrate the scientific viability of fusion as a future sustainable energy source.
 Bilaterally the EU and India cooperate under a Euratom Cooperation Agreement on Fusion Energy Research, focussing on projects (20 are ongoing) supporting the success of ITER and the future construction of a fusion electricity demonstration facility (DEMO).

 There is scope and interest on both the EU and Indian sides to strengthen cooperation on competition policy, in particular following the signature, in the margins of a visit of former European Commission Vice-President Almunia, of the EU-India Memorandum of Understanding on Competition Policy (November 2013, New Delhi).
 Cooperation between the EU and India on competition policy is being further strengthened through the ongoing Partnership Instrument on Competition Cooperation.